Ph.D. in Economics

 There will be six field courses offered in the second year.
 All students will be required to take these six courses.
 These offerings will take advantage of the department's strengths in international economics and applied microeconomics.
 The six courses will include international trade, international monetary economics, economic growth and development and three courses in three separate applied-microeconomics areas (selected from environmental economics, experimental economics, health economics, industrial economics and labor economics).
 The particular course offerings will be announced during the student's first year.
 Up to two courses may be taken outside the department with the approval of the student's advisory committee and the graduate director.
 If this option is chosen, the student is required to take the remaining field courses from those offered by the department.

 The candidate must demonstrate competency in a computer programming language or statistics as demonstrated by appropriate course work or examination by the student's Ph.D. advisory committee.

 The candidate must present a dissertation which gives evidence of original and significant research.
 The dissertation must be completed no later than five years after successfully completing the oral comprehensive examination.

 Residence at an approved university is required for at least three academic years after the student has begun graduate work.
 At least two of the three years must be spent in full-time residence in the Department of Economics.
-A student has eight calendar years to complete a program beginning with the first semester of matriculation.
+A student has ten calendar years to complete a program beginning with the first semester of matriculation.